zopefoundation/zope.testbrowser/README.txt

 ----------

 If you want to simulate clicking on a link, there is a `click` method.
-In the `navigate.html` file there are several links setup to demonstrate the capabilities of the `click` method.
+In the `navigate.html` file there are several links set up to demonstrate the capabilities of the `click` method.

     >>> browser.open('http://localhost/@@/testbrowser/navigate.html')